Ben Nevis in Winter

-Cost: The guided walk up Ben Nevis (weather permitting) is £59 per person if booking for one, £53 each if booking for 2-3 people or £50 each if booking 4 or more.
+Cost: The guided walk up Ben Nevis (weather permitting) is £59 per person with discounts for booking more than one.
 16-18 year old's are welcome if accompanied by a parent or guardian.
 You will need to provide your own transport and accommodation.

-Equipment: As well as warm clothes and extra gloves, you will need sturdy walking boots (B2), an ice axe and crampons.
-We can provide crampons but boots and ice axes can be hired from Nevisport or Alan Kimber in Fort William.
+Equipment: As well as warm clothes and extra gloves, you will need sturdy walking boots, an ice axe and crampons.
+We can provide crampons and ice axes but if you want to try B2 mountaineering boots, these can be hired from Nevisport or Alan Kimber in Fort William.
 You will also need ski goggles and a headtorch.
 To see the winter kit list please click here

 Numbers: I can take a maximum of 6 and a minimum of 2 in order to run the events.
 If there are fewer than the minimum numbers booked you'll get a full refund.